Climb the ladder

-- To be considered for promotion you need to be aged 16 or over – there is no age limit thereafter and is open to both male and female referees.
+To be considered for promotion you need to be aged 16 or over and must be prepared to referee open age football.

 When does the promotion season start?

-- The promotion season commences on 1 March and ends on the 28 February in the year following.
+The promotion season commences on 1 March and ends on the 28 February the following year.

-How do I take the first step from moving from a Level 7 to Level 6 referee?
+How do I take the first step on the ladder?

-- If you wish to become a Level 6 referee you must serve at least one season at Level 7 before being eligible for promotion.
+The first promotion is from level 7 to level 6.
+If you wish to become a level 6 referee you must serve at least one season at level 7 before being eligible for promotion.

-- All Level 5-7 referees will be sent an email from Referee Development Manager David Coote inviting you to join the promotion process for the following season.
+All level 5-7 referees will be sent an email from Referee Development Officer Chris Kavanagh at the start of each calendar year inviting you to join the promotion process for the following season.

-- You will be invited to a full day promotion seminar in the close season where the full promotion process will be explained
+- A full-day promotion seminar during the close season where the full promotion process will be explained

-- All promotion applicants will be asked to pay the fees paid to the assessors – this normally equates to less than a match fee and full details will be provided at the seminar.
+All promotion applicants are asked to pay the fees paid to the assessors – this normally equates to less than a match fee and full details are provided at the promotion seminar.

 Please email Referee Development Officer Chris Kavanagh by clicking HERE or call 0161 203 2990.